maumbuka/kamagi-sec-SRMS/README.md

 # kamagi-sec-SRMS
-Its a python web application used to manage students records
+It's a python web application used to manage students records